MorenoMiguelES/CD-computdynamics/README.md

 We will use for this numerical tutorials the finite element suite FEniCS/dolfinx (version 0.9.0).

+If you use this material, please cite:
+Moreno-Mateos, M.A.
+(2025).
+CD-computdynamics.
+GitHub repository: [https://github.com/yourusername/comp-dyn-labs](https://github.com/MorenoMiguelES/CD-computdynamics).

 ## Content

 You can find help on how to install and use FEniCS in [INSTALL.md](https://github.com/MorenoMiguelES/CD-computdynamics/blob/main/INSTALL.md).

+You can find the lectures used in the computer laboratories in [Lectures](https://github.com/MorenoMiguelES/CD-computdynamics/tree/main/Lectures).

+You can find a demo code in [Demo code](https://github.com/MorenoMiguelES/CD-computdynamics/tree/main/Demo_Code).